jamulussoftware/jamuluswebsite/wiki/en/en-Onboarding.md

 ... to minimise load on your computer and to ensure that no other application tries to use your sound card.

-You can have a look at [Hardware Setup](Hardware-Setup) for more information on what to do with that.
+You can have a look at [Hardware Setup](Hardware-Setup) for more information on what to do with your equipment.
 If you need help setting up ASIO4All on Windows, have a look at the [ASIO4All Setup guide on the Windows installation page](Installation-for-Windows#setting-up-asio4all).

 ### Jamulus main window
 When you open Jamulus, you will see a window which looks like this: